jtslear/hubot-request-tracker/README.md

 #hubot-request-tracker#

-This will eventually be a coffeescript that will ping Request Tracker's REST API for discovering ticket details.

 This is a very young script, and probably nasty looking script.
 Please feel free to fork this project and contribute.

 ##Setup##